The Definition of Vehicular Manslaughter

 - Failing to obey a traffic control device (stop sign, red light, etc.).

 Vehicular Manslaughter Penalties in Arizona

 In Arizona, manslaughter is classified as a class 2 “dangerous” felony.
 Upon conviction, this offense carries penalties of four to ten years in jail.
 In the event that there are other aggravating factors such as an extreme or super extreme DUI, a court can increase a sentence.

 Experienced Arizona Traffic Attorneys

 If have been arrested and charged with vehicular manslaughter in Arizona, it is important that you take advantage of your right to legal representation.
 With the help of an experienced attorney, the possibility of a reduced punishment is maximized.
-Contact the Law Offices of Shawn B. Hamp today for a consultation.
+Contact The Hamp Law Offices today for a consultation.